10 Ways to Make Gut Health Easier

-Speaking from personal experience, I know it’s not easy.
+Speaking from personal experience, I know gut health is not easy.
 I spent years following intense elimination diets and taking expensive supplements only to discover that I still wasn’t even digesting my food properly, and even more recently, I found out I was mercury toxic which I learned was still disrupting the balance of my gut.
 This journey is anything but easy!

 After walking this path of chronic illness since I was a teen and becoming a nutritional therapy practitioner myself, I’ve made a lot of mistakes and taken a lot of wrong turns.
 I’ve wasted time, money, and have found myself curled up in bed with a stomach ache hundreds of times.